ECSTeam/labcheck/README.md

 # labcheck

 Labcheck is a checkin/checkout system for keeping track of ECS lab environment.
-Use it to quickly reference PCF versions, tiles, apps, etc.  Responses are *ephemeral* _only you can see the response_, and *in_channel* _response appears to everyone in the channel_
+Use it to quickly reference PCF versions, tiles, apps, etc.  <br>
+Slack response modes are:
+   * **ephemeral** - only you can see the response
+   * **in_channel** - response appears to everyone in the channel

 | Command | Description | Slack Mode |
 |---|---|---|